Understanding a Tender Offer's Effect on Investors

 Regulations of Tender Offers in the United States

 Tender offers are subject to extensive regulation in the United States.
-These regulations are meant to protect investors, keep capital markets efficient, and offer a set of ground rules that can give stability to the business potentially begin acquired so it can react; e.g., to prepare defenses in hope thwarting a hostile takeover.
+These regulations are meant to protect investors, keep capital markets efficient, and offer a set of ground rules that can give stability to the business potentially being acquired so it can react.
 Specifically, tender offers mainly fall under the purview of two regulations, The Williams Act and SEC Regulation 14E.
 Let's look at each individually.

-The amendment requires that an individual, company, or other group of people seeking to acquire control of a business follow a set of guidelines meant to increase fairness to capital market participants and to allow interested parties, including a company's board of directors and management, to have the time necessary to form and present their case for supporting or rejecting the tender offer to the stockholders.
+The Williams Act—Part of the Securities Exchange Act of 1934—requires that an individual, company, or other group of people seeking to acquire control of a business follow a set of guidelines meant to increase fairness to capital market participants and to allow interested parties, including a company's board of directors and management, to have the time necessary to form and present their case for supporting or rejecting the tender offer to the stockholders.

 The law also states that tender offers must not be misleading or contain false or incomplete statements meant to trick someone into voting a certain way.

-Regulation 14E (Rules 14e-1 to 14f-1) — These cover a slew of tender offer rules, each detailed and specific.
-For example, it is against the law for a person to announce a tender offer if he or she doesn't reasonably have a belief that he or she will have the funds available to them to consummate the deal, if accepted, because this would result in wild fluctuations of the stock price, making market manipulation easier.
+Regulation 14E (Rules 14e-1 to 14f-1) cover a slew of tender offer rules, each detailed and specific.
+For example, it is against the law for a person to announce a tender offer if he or she doesn't reasonably have a belief that they will have the funds available to them to consummate the deal, if accepted, because this would result in wild fluctuations of the stock price, making market manipulation easier.

 Furthermore, it would reduce faith investors and business managers had in the capital markets because people would have to wonder if a tender offer was legitimate or not every time they received word their company had been subject to one, distracting everyone involved.